Underage Possession of Alcohol Charge:

 Application for Restricted License

-How a Newport News Traffic Attorney Helps
+How a Ashburn Traffic Attorney Helps

 There are many reasons why having a lawyer represent you for a criminal offense is important, but the restricted license application benefit is something only some defense attorneys will offer to complete and submit for you at no extra cost.
 Similar to a Virginia DWI charge (in that this tends to be an offense with hidden costs), there are aspects outside the realm of what goes on in the courtroom that a client looks at his or her lawyer to for guidance.